init-ok/pso-bb-virtual-keyboard/README.md

 3. Start the game and press the select button on your Xbox controller to open the keyboard.

 ## Controls
-The select button on the Xbox controller will open/close the virtual keyboard. `OK` emulates pressing the enter button on the keyboard, whereas `Exit` emulates presing the escape key on the keyboard and closing chat.
+Select button: opens/closes the virtual keyboard.

-The right analog stick can be used to move the onscreen keyboard.
+The following controls can be used when the keyboard is open:
+D-pad: moves the keyboard cursor.
+A button: presses the selected button.
+Right analog stick: moves the onscreen keyboard.

 ## Changing the keyboard size
 A `config.ini` file is created the first time the game is launched with the mod installed.